Kartofi/the-flying-dutchman/README.md

 # the-flying-dutchman

 #Not Finished Project!
-Bring discord presense to api
+Bring discord presence to api